Dec 15, 2022 | CHASENBOSCOLO

 - The individual sustained a significant impairment, such as permanent scarring or disability that lasts at least six months.

-If the sought compensation exceeds the at-fault driver’s insurance limits and meets the required criteria of each state, then an experienced attorney may recommend bringing a personal injury claim against the negligent driver to hold them personally liable for the compensation above the insurance limits.
+Suppose the sought compensation exceeds the at-fault driver’s insurance limits and meets the required criteria of each state.
+In that case, an experienced attorney may recommend bringing a personal injury claim against the negligent driver to hold them liable for the compensation above the insurance limits.

 Statute of Limitations for Filing a Personal Injury Lawsuit

 The statute of limitations for bringing a personal injury lawsuit varies from state to state.
-If the lawsuit isn’t filed prior to the statutory expiration date, a court may dismiss the case without hearing it.
+If the lawsuit isn’t filed before the statutory expiration date, a court may dismiss the case without hearing it.
 You must file your lawsuit within a specified amount of time from the accident date:

 Contact Us Today

 If you have been involved in a car accident that resulted in excessive property damage or injuries, an experienced personal injury attorney could fight for your best interests.
-The skilled car accident attorneys of CHASENBOSCOLO have ample experience dealing with insurance claims that exceed insurance limits.
+The skilled car accident attorneys of CHASENBOSCOLO have ample experience dealing with claims exceeding insurance limits.
 Contact us for a free consultation today at (301) 220-0050.